warner/petmail/docs/mailbox.rst

 corresponding verifying key.

-When Bob receives this message, he can show the signed ephemeral key to a third-party, who will be convinced that Alice did indeed intend to send (somebody) a message encrypted with the privkey.
+When Bob receives this message, he can show the signed ephemeral key to a third party, who will be convinced that Alice did indeed intend to send (somebody) a message encrypted with the corresponding privkey.
 Bob can also show the boxed message, and reveal his (rotating) private key, to show that Alice might have written the message.
-But since Bob knows the private key, Bob could have written that message (or indeed any message) himself.
+But the message could be written by anyone who knows either of the private keys, and since Bob knows his own private key, Bob could have written that message (or indeed any message) himself.

-This does not provide the large authorship set that publishing the MAC key would offer, but still includes at least the recipient in the set, which is enough to fulfill the goals of repudiability.
+This does not provide the large authorship set OTR gets by publishing the MAC key, but still includes at least the recipient in the set, which is enough to fulfill the goals of deniability.
 It might be possible to achieve the larger target set by having the sender sign a MAC, which is used to authenticate the ephemeral pubkey, and then publish the MAC key afterwards.
+Note that the sender cannot safely publish their ephemeral private key, as that is also what protects the confidentiality of the message.

 Sender Flow